sampsyo/cs6120/content/syllabus.md

 You should also list the GitHub usernames of everyone in the group.
 After you send the PR, submit its URL to the "Project Proposal" assignment on [CMS][].

-The instructor will have feedback on how to approach your project.
+I will give you feedback on how to approach your project.
+I might also ask you to make changes or add details about your plan; please respond to these requests quickly.
+Once we have a plan, *please consider that a contract:* if you need to change the plan, let me know by commenting on your GitHub issue thread and we will work something out.
+I will grade your project based on how well it fulfills the plan we agreed on.

 [hc]: https://www.darpa.mil/work-with-us/heilmeier-catechism
 [proposal]: https://github.com/sampsyo/cs6120/issues/new?labels=proposal&template=project-proposal.md&title=Project+%5BNUMBER%5D+Proposal%3A+%5BTITLE%5D